-Bar admission is the single credential that gates every legal job in the United States.
-Get the formatting wrong and recruiters at firms like Cravath, Skadden, or the Department of Justice can read your resume as ambiguous, inactive, or junior.
-Get it right and a single line of text proves jurisdiction, currency, and seniority.
-This guide gives you the exact placement rules for the Bar Admissions section, the format pattern for single-state and multi-state listings, the federal court hierarchy from district benches up to the U.S. Supreme Court, the separate USPTO Patent Bar registration, and eight filled examples covering BigLaw associates, federal prosecutors, patent attorneys, JD candidates awaiting results, and inactive members returning to practice.
+Bar admission is the one credential that gates every legal job in the United States, and a single line of text either proves jurisdiction, currency, and seniority or reads as ambiguous, inactive, and junior.
+This guide gives you the exact placement rules for the Bar Admissions section, the format pattern for single-state and multi-state listings, UBE and NextGen UBE score portability, the federal court hierarchy up to the U.S. Supreme Court, the separate USPTO Patent Bar registration, how legal applicant tracking systems parse admissions, and filled examples for BigLaw associates, federal prosecutors, patent attorneys, JD candidates awaiting results, and inactive members returning to practice.

 Bar admission basics, in one paragraph